Central-Northern RI Arts & Culture Experience

 There are so many things for art lovers to enjoy about Rhode Island.
 For instance, did you know that there’s no sales tax on art in the state?
 Another thing is the profusion of public art.
 Here are some ideas to plan your spring visit.

 And if all that touring and creating works up an appetite, you can head to Amy’s for breakfast or grab some edible art from PVDonuts (they are truly works of art, and who doesn’t love donuts!).
 For lunch, try The District.
-It’s got a cool vibe, serves lunch and dinner as well as Sunday brunch.
+It’s got a cool vibe, and serves lunch and dinner as well as Sunday brunch.
 Two other dinner options are Camille’s for some upscale, old-world elegance and mouth-watering Italian food; and CAV, a restaurant with a global menu and eclectic, antique shop atmosphere.
-As for dessert, visit cozy Pastiche, a European-style café for some delicious, freshly-made (currently carryout) sweet treats.
-Looking for something fun to do after dinner?
-Check out Comedy Connection (Thursday-Saturday and occasionally on Sunday) in East Providence for some top-quality stand-up comedy.
+As for dessert, visit cozy Pastiche, a European-style café for some delicious, freshly-made sweet treats.

 Warwick & West Bay

 From Providence, you can head slightly south to Warwick and stroll and shop historic Pawtuxet Village and while you’re there, book a tour at Clouds Hill Victorian House Museum for a glimpse into the past.
 Great dining options in the Warwick area include Ironworks Tavern (gastropub) and Tree House Tavern (scratch cooking and unique décor in a romantic 1800’s farmhouse).